 Most homes, workplaces, and dining or entertainment spots have heat and air conditioning.
 Most also have refrigerators, freezers, and ice makers.
 There is an obvious need for qualified technicians in this field, and the industry is focused on keeping people comfortable, their drinks cold, and their food preserved.
 The AHR industry is one of the most demanding in that there are several trades involved.
 You must become proficient in the electrical, sheet metal, and piping trades.
 In order to accomplish this in the given time frame it takes a dedicated person who is willing to set goals and work hard.

-The AHR program is designed to provide students with the basic skills to design, install, and service air conditioning, heating and refrigeration equipment in residential and light commercial applications.
+The AHR program is designed to provide students with the basic skills to design, install, and service air conditioning, heating and refrigeration equipment and is offered with three different degree tracks, Commercial A/C, Building Automation, and Commercial Refrigeration.
+Commercial A/C is for residential and light commercial applications, Building Automation covers building automation controls within the commercial HVAC context, and Commercial Refrigeration specializes in commercial refrigeration systems.
 Once they graduate, technicians may decide to pursue design work, fabrication, installation, or service work in a residential or commercial setting.
 Demand is great for qualified individuals in this field.

 Two Years, Two Days, One Degree - The AHR Fast Track Program

 - Enroll in the daytime AAS degree program.

 - Take classes two days a week.